aadithya095/Frontend-Check/README.md

-# Frontend-Check
-For correction and connect urls and work with Djano
+# Check, correck and connect Urls which is uploaded by Aadithya in his repo